Triacontagonal proofs of the Bell-Kochen-Specker theorem: From the triacontagonal projection to the Kochen-Specker diagram and the basis table

+The triacontagonal projection is an orthogonal projection of certain polytopes from their original dimension down to two dimensions in such a way that their vertices lie on a number of concentric regular triacontagons.
+Coxeter constructed such projections for the three polytopes studied here by obtaining triacontagonal coordinates for their vertices\footnote{The triacontagonal coordinates of the 600-cell and 120-cell are given in \cite{Cox1} and those of Gosset's polytope in \cite{leonardo}.} with the property that the first two coordinates specify the positions of the vertices in the plane of the projection and the remaining coordinates their positions in the subspace orthogonal to the projection plane.\\

-The triacontagonal projections show the vertices of the polytopes as points and their edges as line segments joining the points.
-Two changes must be made to convert them into Kochen-Specker diagrams\footnote{The Kochen-Specker diagram of a system of rays is a graph whose vertices are the rays and whose edges join orthogonal pairs of rays.}: firstly, every diametrically opposite pair of points in the projection must be replaced by just one of them and, secondly, the line segments representing the edges of the polytope must be replaced by line segments joining orthogonal pairs of its rays.
-The first change is needed because diametrically opposite pairs of points in the projection correspond to antipodal pairs of vertices of the polytope, which define the same ray.
+The triacontagonal projection shows the vertices of the polytope as points and its edges as line segments joining the points.
+Two changes must be made to convert it into a Kochen-Specker diagram (or orthogonality graph): firstly, every diametrically opposite pair of points in the projection should be replaced by just one of them and, secondly, the line segments representing edges should be replaced by line segments joining orthogonal pairs of rays.
+The first change is needed because diametrically opposite triacontagon vertices in the projection correspond to antipodal vertices of the polytope, both of which represent the same ray.
 This change can be effected by keeping only the alternate vertices of all the triacontagons, thereby converting them into pentadecagons (or 15-gons).
-The second change can be effected by joining all pairs of pentadecagon vertices that correspond to orthogonal rays (this is easily done by using the triacontagonal coordinates of the polytopes\footnote{The triacontagonal coordinates of the 600-cell and 120-cell are given in \cite{Cox1} and those of Gosset's polytope can be found in \cite{Waegell2015}.}).\\
+The second change can be effected by using the triacontagonal coordinates of the vertices to work out all the orthogonalities between the rays and then looking at just the first two coordinates to pick out all orthogonal pairs of rays in the projection plane. \\